club-1/newsletter/README.md

     DISPLAY_NAME <USER@club1.fr>

 If a `title` is set in `settings.json` it will be used as a prefix in each newsletter subjects (even during subscription and unsubscription).

+## Advanced setup

+This advanced setup is mosty designed for the purpose of a newsletter not related to an user on the server.

+### Optionnal arguments

+The `nl.sh` can take two additionnal optionnal argument that are used to override config path and email prefix.

+    nl.sh SUB_COMMAND [CONFIG_PATH] [PREFIX]

+- `CONFIG_PATH` is a path to the config folder.
+That must contain all config files as described in [setup](#setup).
+- `PREFIX` is the string that will be used in the email address like this: `PREFIX+subscribe@club1.fr`